JDAI-CV/fast-reid/projects/HAA/Readme.md

-# Towards Person ReID in Similar Clothings with Head-shoulder Information
+# Black Re-ID: A Head-shoulder Descriptor for the Challenging Problem of Person Re-Identification

 ## Training